larseggert/bcp45bis/draft-eggert-bcp45bis.md

 Guidelines for Conduct {{?RFC7154}} and the Anti-Harassment Policy {{IETF-AHP}}, among others.

-# Charter for the IETF Discussion List
+# Charter for the IETF Discussion List {#charter}

-This list is meant for initial technical discussion only.
-Discussions that fall within the area of any working group, area or well established list should be moved to such more specific forums as soon as this is pointed out.
+The IETF discussion list is meant for discussions for which a more appropriate list does not exists, such as discussions that do not fall within the area of any working group, area or other established list.
+When discussions are started on the IETF discussion list for which such venues do exist, they should be moved there as soon as this is pointed out.

-When no dedicated mailing list exists, it may be preferable to request the creation of one {{NON-WG-LISTS}} and only announce the availability of the new list on the IETF discussion list.
+When no dedicated mailing list exists, it may be preferable to request the creation of one {{NON-WG-LISTS}} and only announce the availability of the new list on the IETF discussion list and on other related lists, such as area lists.

-In addition to the topics noted above, appropriate postings include:
+Appropriate postings to the IETF discussion list include:

 - Initial discussion of technical issues that are candidates for IETF work, but have not yet identified appropriate mailing lists.